Fossil: Simple, high-reliability, distributed software configuration management

 - Fossil contains a built-in wiki.

-- There is a mailing list (with publicly readable archives available for discussing fossil issues.
+- There is a mailing list (with publically readable archives available for discussing fossil issues.

 - Performance statistics taken from real-world projects hosted on fossil.